Openscapes/kyber/README.md

 1. To review the call agenda, open `agenda.md`, click Preview, and view it in the Viewer Tab.

-Then repeat the last 3 steps whenever you make edits you want to review!
+Usually you can repeat steps 3-5 whenever you make edits you want to review, however if there are problems try restarting you R session.